Q: Who is functional nutrition counseling for?

 Not open to trying new things

 Unwilling to invest time and effort into improving their health

 Q: Hey, I live in New York City too!
 Can we have our sessions in-person instead of online?

 Sure!
-Many of my clients with busy schedules love the ease and convenience of online sessions, but for my fellow New Yorkers who prefer to connect face to face, I also offer in-person sessions for an additional fee.
+Many of my clients with busy schedules love the ease and convenience of online sessions, but for my fellow New Yorkers who prefer to connect face to face, I also offer in-person sessions.

 Q: Will I still be able to eat delicious food?